ansys/pyansys-sound/doc/source/contribute.rst

       # Activate it in Windows Powershell
       .venv\Scripts\Activate.ps1

 #.
-Install with minimum requirements, to cover core functionality:
+Install with minimum requirements, to cover core capability:

    .. code:: bash